-Students complete the National Serve Safe Certification as administered by the National Restaurant Association.
+Students complete the National Serve Safe Course and take the Serve Safe Managers test in the spring.
 Students receive instruction through lectures, demonstration, written tests and quizzes.
 Baking methodology and function of ingredients are also taught during the second half of the year.